Fonds 341 Marion Hill fonds

 Marion Marie Heller was born in the log cabin at the homestead near Beaverlodge.
 She is shown in these photographs as an infant of five weeks with her father Edward Heller and her maternal grandfather, Logan Davis, who came for a visit from Westminster, British Columbia, to see the new baby.

-0341.01.004-005 File – Ed & Laura Heller 1921 2 photographs; b & w; assorted sizes
+0341.01.004-005 Item – Ed & Laura Heller 1921 2 photographs : b&w

 Scope and content:

 Wedding photograph for Ed Heller and Laura Davis, and their first log cabin on the homestead.
-Ed and Laura were married at Fred & Daisy Dixon’s home south-west of Beaverlodge.
+Ed and Laura were married at Fred & Daisy Dixon’s home southwest of Beaverlodge.

-0341.01.006-017 File – Marion Marie Heller 1921 12 photographs; b & w; 2.5 x 4 in.
+0341.01.006-017 Item – Marion Marie Heller 1921 12 photographs : b&w ; 2.5 x 4 in.

 Scope and content:

-0341.01.018-031 File – First Trip to White Rock 1922 14 photographs; b & w; 2.5 x 4 in.
+0341.01.018-031 Item – First Trip to White Rock 1922 14 photographs : b&w ; 2.5 x 4 in.

 Scope and content:

 Fourteen photographs of Marion Heller, at about one year of age, on her first trip to British Columbia to visit family in White Rock and Vancouver.
 Subjects include her grandmother Elizabeth Davis; Aunt Ella (Davis) MacKenzie and her husband Dougal; her cousin Marion Dixon, the daughter of Fred & Daisy Dixon, who also homesteaded at Appleton; Rose Devlin (Patterson); and Aunt Lily’s garden in Vancouver.
-Photos also show the log ocean wall and the “white rock” at White Rock.
+Photographs also show the log ocean wall and the “white rock” at White Rock.

-0341.01.032-033 File – Marion At One Year 1922 2 photographs; b & w; 4 x 6 in.
+0341.01.032-033 Item – Marion At One Year 1922 2 photographs : b&w

 Scope and content: